davelsio/template-three-vanilla/README.md

 Recently, I went back to the course to take the new shader lessons and I wanted to refresh this template with a new spin that does away with the OOP concept and leverages `jotai` atoms instead.
 It's hardly complete, but I keep tweaking things as I find new use cases, so it continues to evolve.

 The example experience is the final project from Three.js Journey, my very first complex scene from when I started learning Three.js and WebGL.
 In the future, I'd love to add a more interesting example that makes extensive use of shaders.
-The debug UI only shows up in the `/debug` route.

 ### Features

 - Atom-based architecture to manage scene state.
-- Centralized state management implementation using [Jotai](https://jotai.org).
+- Modular state management implementation using [Jotai](https://jotai.org).
 - Custom [Tweakpane](https://tweakpane.github.io/docs/) implementation integrated with Jotai.
 - Sensible Typescript, ESLint, and Prettier configurations.